auremoser/mozsci/log/worklog.md

 * reviewed kristin's email to the fellows, looks excellent for IFF
 * reconfirmed iff mixer budget with melissa and kalpana
 * back and forth about budget for spitfire consultancy

+## 2/22/18
+* went through budget calcs for owfs, wrote to alexei
+* transferred hans' calcs to abby for contract adjustments
+* wrote back to seth about equipment budget